Document

 FHE preserves the privacy of inputs.
 It does not, by itself, guarantee that the recommendations on the other side are clinically useful.
 Validation is a separate problem, addressed in three stages:

 Closed-alpha cohort of ~50 design partners runs the full pipeline.
-Each receives weekly insights and reports adherence + outcome on standard questionnaires (PSQI, PHQ-9, custom biomarker check-ins).
-Goal: detect implementation defects and obvious clinical mis-calls before any external study.
+Each receives weekly insights and reports adherence + outcome on standard questionnaires (PSQI, wellbeing scales, custom biomarker check-ins).
+Goal: detect implementation defects and obvious mis-calls before any external study.

 Partnership with an academic medical center for a 12-month open-enrollment longitudinal study.
 Endpoints: inflammatory marker trajectories (CRP, IL-6), HRV trends, glucose variability, validated quality-of-life scores.
 We do not promise clinical-trial-grade evidence at the MVP scale; we promise honest, IRB-supervised observational data.